micrometreuk/haproxy/README.md

 ### Other types of tests

-**Type the following and replace the below IP with the IP address of YOUR lb.**
+**To run the test 10 times and display the results in the terminal, type the following and replace the below IP with the IP address of YOUR Load Balancer.**
-for i in `seq 1 2000`; do curl http://10.246.154.247/; done
+for run in {1..10}; do curl -i http://10.195.134.118/; done

 **Apache benchmark**

 ##### Install Apache utils
 sudo apt-get install apache2-utils

-**Run a test with ApacheBench with 1000 requests with a concurrency of 100**
+**Run a test with ApacheBench with 1000 requests with a concurrency of 100 to see average response times, failed requests and more.**
 ab -n 1000 -c 100 http://10.246.154.247/